joshhornby/joshhornby.github.io/_posts/2025-05-31-doing-leveraged-work.md

 - **Incident-retrospective programme** - a lightweight 5-Whys process that looks at systemic fixes
 - **Service-bootstrap template** - a generator that spins up a production-ready app in minutes

-Leveraged work is the Staff+ engineer’s force-multiplier: durable, non-linear in impact, and contagious by design.
+Leveraged work is how Staff & Principal engineers multiply impact as it's durable, scales beyond the individual, and spreads by design.